digitalocean/Kubernetes-Starter-Kit-Developers/15-continuous-delivery-using-gitops/fluxcd.md

 - Grafana dashboards: `kubectl --namespace monitoring port-forward svc/kube-prom-stack-grafana 3000:80`.
 - Prometheus PVC: `kubectl get pvc -n monitoring`.

-Please refer to the [04-setup-prometheus-stack](../04-setup-prometheus-stack/README.md) tutorial, for more details about checking `Loki` stack deployment status and functionality.
+Please refer to the [04-setup-observability](../04-setup-observability/prometheus-stack.md) tutorial, for more details about checking `Prometheus` stack deployment status and functionality.

 Next, you're going to create the manifests for `Loki` stack, and let `Flux CD` handle the `Helm` release automatically.